kogby/Extractive-QA/README.md

 # Extractive-QA
 2024 Applied Deep Learning Homework 1

-This repository is implementation of Homework 1 for Applied Deep Learning course in 2024 at National Taiwan University.
+This repository is implementation of HW1 for Applied Deep Learning course in 2024 at National Taiwan University.

 ## Download dataset and model checkpoint